wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 we compute the decoder cycle of the first instruction in the next basic block as `fetchCycle + (DECODE_STAGE - FETCH_STAGE)`, implying that decoding stage remains idle until all instructions are fetched.
 To this end, we drive the decoder clock forward by setting it to `minFetchDecCycle`, if the latter is larger.

+## Simpler Core Models

+Besides Nehalem style out-of-order core, zSim offers three other core models with different complexity and timing property for users to choose from.
+In the following table, we list core types and source files with a short description of their timing property.
+We then cover each type with a subsection briefly.